puppetlabs/puppet-docs/source/puppet/3.7/reference/deprecated_settings.markdown

 ### Context

-The inventory service could do a fraction of what PuppetDB did, with a slower and less flexible API.
+The inventory service could do a fraction of what PuppetDB does, and with a slower and less flexible API.
 It's been replaced.

 Other Settings
 -----